|

 Marblequarries

 Driving south over the A12 from Genova to Livorno in Italy, along the westside of the Apennines, the area around Carrara from a distance looks as if we see perpetual snow.
 However, those who know the area, know better.
-It is not snow we are seeing, but negligent downhill dumping of debris from the marblequarries.
+It is not snow we are seeing, but negligent downhill dumping of debris from the marblequarries. |

-It is an eccentric landscape that has a special mix of romanticism, large-scale and first-rate production techniques and massive economic interests.
 By visiting the area for over a period of more than twenty years, Hans Bol has been able to investigate the quarries from different angles, all organically related with each other.
 First, he was struck by the fantastic light in the quarries; then he was fascinated by the material itself and the traces the work process left behind.
 As a result he started to see the quarry as one, big sculpture, in which coincedence played a major role - the work process in the quarry itself led to interesting shapes and structures that were condensed into abstract sculptures through the lens.
 Finally, also influenced by the work of The New Topographics, he saw and recorded the immense damage done to nature in this impressive western part of the central Apeninnes.
 Aloof beauty seemed to have to go hand in hand with cruel attacks on the landscape.
 Thus, a new, other landscape has come into being that may be read as a methaphor for human interaction with nature.

-Some clickable examples from the book
+Some clickable examples from the book |

 Northern tradition

-"Yet, in my view Hans Bol is also part of the pre-photographic tradition, which was described in 1973 by Robert Rosenblum in connection with painting as the 'northern Romantic tradition', and in 1984, more or less as a follow-up, called 'the mystic North' by Roald Nasgaard.
+In his essay "Alpi Apuane" that Flip Bool wrote for this book he says the following about the photographs that the photographer made in the quarries: "Yet, in my view Hans Bol is also part of the pre-photographic tradition, which was described in 1973 by Robert Rosenblum in connection with painting as the 'northern Romantic tradition', and in 1984, more or less as a follow-up, called 'the mystic North' by Roald Nasgaard.
 What is key in their view is that modern (pictorial) art has a longer history than often presumed and a typical northern tradition dating back to the Romantic painter Casper David Friedrich.
 This northern tradition is characterized by impressive landscapes in which the fragility of man is portrayed opposite the overwhelming macro cosmos.
 Man may view himself as the centre of the universe and strive for complete control of it.
 But eventually nature reigns supremely.
 Paradise City also unsentimentally communicates this feeling, especially the frontispiece.
 From a manmade cave we see the mountainous and seemingly idyllic area where marble quarries have left their mark.
-It cannot be a coincidence that looking through a hole at nature is a central theme within the not so well-known paintings by the Swedish playwright August Strindberg, who experimented with photography himself around 1900."
+It cannot be a coincidence that looking through a hole at nature is a central theme within the not so well-known paintings by the Swedish playwright August Strindberg, who experimented with photography himself around 1900." |

-August Strindberg 1849-1912
+August Strindberg 1849-1912 (zource: Google) |

-(Monte Altissimo 1990)
+Hans Bol (Monte Altissimo 1990) |

 Photography